Common Signs of Brake Caliper Problems - Real Pro Auto Service

 Can I Drive With a Faulty Brake Caliper?

 You might think you can drive with a faulty brake caliper, but it’s risky.
-You’re compromising your safety, risking further damage, and endangering others.
+You’re compromising your safety, risking further harm, and putting others at risk.
 It’s best to get it checked out immediately.

 What Causes Brake Caliper Problems?

 Brake caliper problems can stem from issues like corrosion, overheating, or a lack of lubrication.
-You might also face problems due to worn brake pads or fluid leaks, which can affect your vehicle’s braking performance considerably.
+You may also encounter issues due to worn brake pads or fluid leaks, which can significantly impact your vehicle’s braking performance.

 How Much Does It Cost to Replace Brake Calipers?